pkcphilip/Embed/README.md

 # Overview

 This application aims to provide RESTful API endpoints for user to get, add and update product to the system via GET and PUT API calls.
-Token based authentication (OAuth) was implemented in the project so only authorized users can perform the API calls.
+Token based authentication (OAuth) is implemented in the project so only authenticated users can perform the API calls.

 ## Assumptions